Mercer kernels and integrated variance experimental design: connections between Gaussian process regression and polynomial approximation: Integrated variance experimental design

 \subsubsection{Batch and greedy implementations}

-In this work, we use NLopt's~\cite{nlopt} implementation of the globally-convergent method of moving asymptotes to solve the optimization problem \eqref{eq:obj}.
-This problem involves $N$ design points, each in $d$ dimensions, and thus has $Nd$ unknowns.
-This optimization problem can become expensive to solve when $Nd$ becomes very large.
+\ssedit In this work, we have used gradient-based optimization algorithms from both the NLopt~\cite{nlopt} and SciPy~\cite{Jones2014} optimization packages, with similar performance, to solve the optimization problem \eqref{eq:obj}. \ddedit This problem involves $N$ design points, each in $d$ dimensions, and thus has $Nd$ unknowns.
+It can become expensive to solve when $Nd$ is very large.
 In these cases it may be useful to solve a sequence of smaller optimization problems to achieve an approximate solution.
 In the numerical examples below, we will investigate constructing these smaller problems through the use of a greedy minimization procedure.
 In this procedure one decides how many training points $M$ are computationally feasible to minimize.
 Suppose that $k=N/M$ is an integer.
 Then the greedy procedure solves $k$ optimization problems of size $Md$.
 Once the $(j-1)$th problem is solved, for $j \leq k$, we have obtained the experiments $\mbf{x}_{j-1}$.
 During the $j$th iteration we find $M$ points to append to $\mbf{x}_{j-1}$.